cambridge-collection/digitalpreservation-docs.lib.cam.ac.uk/preserving-websites.md

 grand_parent: Services
 nav_order: 1
 ---
-# Preserving websites
+# Guidance for creating archivable websites

+The UK Web Archive uses the open-source Heritrix web crawler to capture the UK web domain at scale.
+Even though the crawler attempts to copy everything it identifies as being in scope, there is much that is beyond the current generation of web crawlers and so if your website is complex then a web crawler may not be able to read it.
+There are a few basic things that if taken into account when a website is designed will make a website a lot more archivable.
+These measures ensure preservation and help avoid information loss, if for any reason a website has to be taken offline.

+## Points to consider

-*The below guidance was created by Nicola Bingham, Lead Curator for the UK Web Archive.*
+*The below guidance was created by [Nicola Bingham,](https://www.bl.uk/people/experts/nicola-bingham) Lead Curator for the UK Web Archive.*

 1. Make sure each page of your site can be directly linked to.
 Modern web applications are extremely complex and often mask the underlying unique URLs that the crawler needs to discover content.
 It is always best practise to maintain a simple, meaningful URL structure.